Series EE Savings Bonds

-Series EE savings bonds are safe, low-risk savings products that pay interest based on current market rates for up to 30 years for bonds purchased May 1997 through April 30, 2005*.
-You may purchase EE Bonds via TreasuryDirect.
-As a TreasuryDirect account holder, you can purchase, manage, and redeem EE Bonds directly from your Web browser.
+Series EE savings bonds are low-risk savings products that pay interest for up to 30 years.
+You may purchase EE bonds in electronic form via TreasuryDirect.
+We no longer issue EE bonds in paper form.
+As a TreasuryDirect account holder, you can purchase, manage, and redeem EE bonds directly from your web browser.

 - Finance education

 |Current Rate:||0.30% through October 31, 2015 (fixed rate)|

 |Minimum purchase:||$25 for a $25 EE bond when purchased electronically via TreasuryDirect|

 (per calendar year):

 |Denominations:||Electronic bonds via TreasuryDirect: purchase to the penny for $25 or more|

 |Issue Method:||Electronic issue in TreasuryDirect accounts|

 - Series EE bonds issued May 2005 and after earn a fixed rate of interest.

 - EE bonds purchased between May 1997 and April 30, 2005, earn a variable rate of interest.